wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-gen-ai-services.md

 2. Click **Register**.

-Once registered, the GenAI service is automatically listed in the Internal Marketplace.
+Once registered, the GenAI service is automatically listed in the Service Catalog.

-If you want to remove the service from the Internal Marketplace, see [Remove a GenAI service from the Internal Marketplace](#remove-a-genai-service-from-the-internal-marketplace).
+If you want to remove the service from the Service Catalog, see [Remove a GenAI service from the Service Catalog](#remove-a-genai-service-from-the-internal-marketplace).

 ## Discover GenAI services

-The GenAI services you register are discoverable via the Internal Marketplace for you to consume via a Connection.
+The GenAI services you register are discoverable via the Service Catalog for you to consume via a Connection.

 For details on consuming a GenAI service via a connection, see [Create a Connection](../develop-components/sharing-and-reusing/create-a-connection.md).